 This compensation discussion and analysis ("CD&A") describes ManpowerGroup's executive compensation program for our executive officers for whom disclosure is required under the rules of the Securities and Exchange Commission ("SEC").
 We refer to this group of executives as our named executive officers ("NEOs").
-ManpowerGroup's NEOs for the year ended December 31, 2017 are the Chief Executive Officer (CEO), Chief Financial Officer (CFO) and the three most highly compensated executive officers (other than the CEO and CFO), who were serving as executive officers as of December 31, 2017.
-Our NEOs are listed below with their titles as of December 31, 2017:
+ManpowerGroup's NEOs for the year ended December 31, 2018 are the Chief Executive Officer (CEO), Chief Financial Officer (CFO) and the three most highly compensated executive officers (other than the CEO and CFO), who were serving as executive officers as of December 31, 2018.
+As required under SEC rules, our NEOs also include our former Chief Operating Officer, who retired from the role effective August 31, 2018.
+Our NEOs are listed below with their titles as of December 31, 2018: